khulnasoft-lab/design.khulnasoft.com/contents/content/punctuation.md

 ## Periods

 A period signals to a speaker or reader that a sentence has come to an end, and it assists users in visually breaking up content.

+- Use periods for help text.
+For example, text in banners, text beneath a field, or the text of a `Learn more` link.
+- Do **not** use periods for the label of a UI element.
+For example, the text next to a checkbox should not end in a period.

 Follow these guidelines:

 Use periods with links that are full sentences.